AOEpeople/techradar/radar/2023-09-01/ansible.md

 featured:   false
 ---

-We saw a decrease in our usage of Ansible recently.
-We focus more on immutable infrastructure using cloud providers.
-Ansible has still great benefits for mutable infrastructure that needs to be fostered and is a great tool to achieve [Infrastructure as code](../platforms-and-aoe-services/infrastructure-as-code.html) in those cases.
+We have observed a decrease in our usage of Ansible recently.
+Our current focus lies more on immutable infrastructure using cloud providers.
+Nonetheless, Ansible still offers great benefits for mutable infrastructure that require support and is an excellent tool for achieving [Infrastructure as Code](../platforms-and-aoe-services/infrastructure-as-code.html) in such cases.